COVID-19 Business Resources

 The OC Restaurant Outdoor Dining Grant Program will award $1,000 grants to 1,000 eligible restaurants through CARES Act federal funding.
 These much-needed dollars are meant to help alleviate financial hardships local restaurants are facing due to additional restrictions.

-Due to the overwhelming response of previous County business grant programs, restaurants are strongly encouraged to review the program criteria and gather required documentation in advance, which can be found at this link.
+Due to the overwhelming response of previous County business grant programs, restaurants are strongly encouraged to review the program criteria and gather required documentation in advance.

 Applications open at 9 am on Friday, November 20.
 Application Period has closed as of December 4, 2020.